keralex/App-ToDo/README.md

 # App-ToDo
-It's and app wich have a task list made with Ionic and Angular,
+It's and app wich have a task list made with Ionic and Angular, using Cloud Firestore as database.